dishwasher-detergent/release-notes/packages/release-notes/README.md

 # @knth/release-notes

-Core library for generating release notes based on git history using Azure OpenAI.
+Core library for generating release notes from git history using Azure OpenAI.

 ## Installation